thorvg/thorvg.demo.pirates/README.md

 ## Features

-- Designed as a demo game to showcase the real-time rendering capabilities of the ThorVG engine.
+- Demonstrates how well ThorVG lends itself to AI code generation through a complete, interactive demo game.
+- All source code was generated using Codex (GPT-5.6 Sol), from rendering and physics to gameplay and environmental effects.
-- Built entirely on ThorVG with no external graphics or game engine dependencies.
-All visuals are rendered as real-time vector graphics.
+- Built entirely on ThorVG, with no external graphics or game engine dependencies.
+All visuals are rendered as vector graphics in real time.
 - Features physics-based gameplay, including ballistic cannon trajectories, ship debris, dynamic water movement, and interactive environmental effects.
-- The entire source code was generated with AI (Codex, GPT-5.6 Sol), demonstrating how quickly a complete interactive game can be built on top of ThorVG.

 ## Authors

 * **[Hermet Park](https://github.com/hermet)**
+* **Codex (GPT-5.6 Sol)** — AI generation of all source code.